panda-re/panda/docs/syscalls2.md

 At this point you might ask "How did you know to focus on those system calls?"
 A good question, and one to which we have no good answer, unfortunately.
-The `syscalls2` plugin provides a reasonable interface to the various windows and linux system calls.
+The `syscalls2` plugin provides a reasonable interface to the various Windows and Linux system calls.
 But you need to bring to it a working knowledge of that system interface.
 That probably means reading "Windows Internals" by Russinovich.
 For Linux, you can read a book (there are several Linux Kernel books) or look at man pages and / or source code.